kgateway-dev/kgateway/docs/content/installation/gateway/_index.md

 ---
-title: Installing Gloo Gateway
+title: Gloo Gateway
 description: Guides for installing the Gloo Gateway.
-weight: 20
+weight: 30
 ---

 ## Install the Gloo Gateway